BertilleT/classificrops/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Toolbox to  facilitate the re-use of national and regional data from Land Parcel Identification System
+Classificrops
 ======================================================================================================
 Each year, millions of croplands data are saved in national and regional Land Parcel Identification Systems(LPIS) to benefit from the Common Agricole Policy.
-This toolbox developed in python (version 3.9.12) was built to facilitate the re-use of those data.
+The toolbox called Classificrops (Classification + crops) and developed in python (version 3.9.12) was built to facilitate the re-use of those data.
-For now, 2 tools are available : Classificrops and Agrivolution.
-To know more about them, please read their documentation.
-These documentation are dedicated to users that have soome basic knowledges on coding.
+For now, 3 tools are available in Classificrops : converter, optimal_threshold and view_stats.
+To know more about them, please read the documentation which is dedicated to users who have basic knowledges in python and in LPIS data.

+This documentation is structured into 4 distinct parts :
-    1. :doc:`Classificrops`
+    1. :doc:`Tutorials`
-        Classificrops helps to convert one LPIS classification toward the Indicative Crops Classification(ICC) made by the FAO, in a semi-automated way.
+        **Start here**: Install the libraries, download the code and make your first conversion!

+        In this section, you will be supervised with detailed instructions to learn to be familiar with the main function of the tool.
-    2. :doc:`Agrivolution`
+    2. :doc:`How-to-guide`
-        Agrivolution is a croplands statistics viewer that allow to view shared statistics in Occitania and Catalonia.
+        Convert your national/regional LPIS classification to ICC, compare the handmade and the scriptmade results, visualize statistics on Catalonia and Girona.

+        Here, you will be guided to solve specific problem with series of short steps.
+    3. :doc:`Reference`
+        Read information about key functions.

+        This part contains the description of Classificrops functions.
+    4. :doc:`Explanation`
+        Understand the context and the alternatives approach to LPIS data harmonisation.

 .. toctree::
    :numbered:

-   Classificrops
-   Agrivolution
+   Tutorials
+   How-to-guide
+   Reference
+   Explanation

 Contribute
 ----------

-- Issue Tracker: github.com/BertilleT/LPIS_re-use_toolbox/issues
+- Issue Tracker: github.com/BertilleT/Classificrops/issues
-- Source Code: github.com/BertilleT/LPIS_re-use_toolbox
+- Source Code: github.com/BertilleT/Classificrops

 Support
 -------